 - There is a single offer on the landing page

-gtin' attribute).
-This can be useful if you show multiple variants of the same product (e.g. different sizes or colors, or related products) on the same landing page.
+[gtin]attribute).
+This can be useful if you show multiple variants of the same product (for example, different sizes or colours, or related products) on the same landing page.

-If at least one of these conditions isn't met, the products on your landing page won't be able to match to your Google Shopping product data.
+If at least one of these conditions isn't met, the products on your landing page won't be able to match to your product data.

 Add structured data markup

-We recommend you add new structured data markup with JSON-LD, separate from your HTML markup, especially if your product data contains variants.
-Added markups are distinct from any user-facing code, which makes it easier to maintain.
-Any structured data markup specifically designed for Google usage can be added without changing any of the visual elements of your site.
-Note that the code that generates your structured data needs to be kept in sync any changes to the user-facing elements on your site.
+We recommend that you add new structured data markup with microdata separate from your HTML markup, especially if your product data contains variants.
+Added markup is distinct from any user-facing code, which makes it easier to maintain.
+Any structured data markup specifically designed for Google use can be added without changing any of the visual elements of your site.
+Note: The code that generates your structured data needs to be kept in sync with any changes to the user-facing elements on your site.